Automattic/vip-go-ci/README.md

 > ./vip-go-ci.php --lint-skip-folders="foo,Tests/bar"

 -- with this option in place, any files in the `foo/` or `Tests/bar` folders and subfolders will be exempt from PHP linting.
 The folders are relative to the git repository.
+Please note that regular expressions are not supported at this time.

 Folders can also be specified in files placed at the root of the repository, `.vipgoci_lint_skip_folders` for PHP linting and `.vipgoci_phpcs_skip_folders` for PHPCS scanning.
 Each folder should be on a line of its own in the relevant file, and each path should be relative to the root of the repository.
 This feature is activated using command-line options, for example: